 Virtual Wildcat Day

-Welcome Week is designed for incoming transfer students and will help you feel at home at Central.
-You will connect with other students, become familiar with campus and get acquainted with the many resources available to you.
-We want to help prepare you with valuable educational sessions and workshops.
+Welcome Week will help you feel at home at Central.
+You will continue to build connections with other students, become familiar with campus and get acquainted with the many resources available to you.
+We want to help prepare you with valuable educational sessions and workshops online or in-person.

 As a transfer student, you have the option to design your own orientation experience.
 Welcome Week is only mandatory for first-year students but we invite transfer students to attend sessions they feel are of value.